AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 #### Cleaning Procedure
 **Ian's Comment:** Can you include a photo of how to do this as well?
+1. Follow protocol for "Running Just Water Through the Reactors"
+2. Unplug the waste line and allow the water to drain
-1. Put a piece of sponge in the tube between the flocculator and PACl insert.
+3. Put a piece of sponge in the tube between the flocculator and PACl insert.
-2. Run a high velocity jet through the tube to purge the flocculator.
+4. Run a high velocity jet through the tube to purge the flocculator.
-3. Drain both reactors through the valves at the bottom of the reactors.
+5. Drain both reactors through the valves at the bottom of the reactors.
-4. Flush water through both reactors with water.
+.
+Flush water through both reactors again and let it drain.

 #### Fluoride Probe Calibration Procedure
 1. Make the stock calibration concentrations of 0.1 $\mathrm{\frac{mg}{L}}$, 0.3 $\mathrm{\frac{mg}{L}}$, 0.5 $\mathrm{\frac{mg}{L}}$, 1 $\mathrm{\frac{mg}{L}}$, 3 $\mathrm{\frac{mg}{L}}$, 5  $\mathrm{\frac{mg}{L}}$, 10 $\mathrm{\frac{mg}{L}}$, 15 $\mathrm{\frac{mg}{L}}$,and 20 $\mathrm{\frac{mg}{L}}$ in small bottles.
 Individually pipette fluoride stocks into all four bottles, do not use serial dilutions.